Good for you. Good for our forests.®

-In-person SFE courses led by MI SFI staff
+In-person SFE courses led by MI SFI / MSU/ DNR staff

 Online SFE courses offered through Michigan State University Extension